How Can I Reduce the Risk of Having a C Section?

-Many pregnant moms hope to deliver vaginally and seek advice on how to avoid a C-section.
+Many pregnant moms hope to deliver vaginally and seek advice on how to avoid a c-section.
 However, as new parents often come to learn, things don’t always go as planned.
-Even if you’re planning a vaginal birth, it’s smart to pen a separate birth plan for a cesarean delivery, just in case.
+Even if you’re planning a vaginal birth, it’s smart to pen a separate birth plan for cesarean delivery, just in case.

 The most important advice I can give is that the best birth memory is always delivering a healthy baby.
 So, make sure you pick a great team and tell them exactly what you want…then put yourself in their hands.
 You deserve to experience the full joy of welcoming your baby, however, he or she arrives!

 But if you want to try to avoid a c-section, there are a few things you do that may stack the deck in your favor.

 A doula’s job is to comfort and support you during labor.
 That special encouragement can be so reassuring and de-stressing that it can lower the risk of a C-section by up to 25%.
 [Read More: What is a Doula?]